mdreece/compify/README.md

 This addon was originally created by **Nathan Vegdahl** and **Ian Hubert**.
 Without their work, this unofficial version would not exist. **All credit to them.**

 **THERE ARE LIMITATIONS WITH THIS ADDON.
-MAIN KNOWN IS NO MIRRON REFLECTIONS ATM.
+MAIN KNOWN IS NO PERFECT MIRROR REFLECTIONS ATM (wip).
 THERE ARE OTHERS HERE AND THERE**

 ---